wmaynard/platform-common/MINQ.md

 #### The Golden Rule

-Whenever you create a filter, you _almost always_ should have a filter to cover it.
+Whenever you create a filter, you _almost always_ should have an index to cover it.
 The fields you use in your filter should correspond to a separate index.
 Let's say you have the following query:

 ```
 mongo